DJ Software That Works With Spotify

 Can I use Spotify with third-party DJ apps or DJ software?

-As of July 2020, with the change of Spotify’s Terms Of Service and Developer’s Policy, Spotify has terminated the third-party DJ apps and software access.
-The statement indicates that creating as well as using Spotify with a third-party DJ app for blending, mixing, and/or remixing tracks is illegal.
+As of July 2020, with the change of Spotify’s Terms Of Service and Developer’s Policy, Spotify has terminated third-party DJ apps and software access.
+The statement indicates that creating as well as using the Spotify app with a third-party DJ app for blending, mixing, and/or remixing tracks is illegal.

-So, even though it is technically possible to use Spotify tracks with a DJ app, it violates the Terms of Service, while creating an app for DJing with Spotify is against the Developer’s Policy.
-So, as of July 2020, there is no DJ app on Apple Store, Google Store, or any platform that works connected to your Spotify account.
+So, even though it is technically possible to use Spotify tracks with a DJ app (even Virtual DJ), it violates the Terms of Service, while creating an app for DJing with Spotify is against the Developer’s Policy.
+So, as of July 2020, there is no DJ app on the Apple Store, Google Store, or any platform that works connected to your Spotify account.

-You may be thinking, what if I download the tracks from Spotify with the help of another software to use them with my DJ app?
-Here, I must warn you that downloading or extracting any kind of content from Spotify to use outside the Spotify platform is illegal as the songs, podcasts, and cover arts are all copyrighted contents.
+You may be thinking, what if I download the tracks from Spotify with the help of software to use them with your DJ app?
+Downloading or extracting any kind of content from Spotify to use outside the Spotify platform for DJ sets is illegal as the songs, podcasts, and cover art are all copyrighted content.

 Are there any 3rd party apps that still support Spotify?

-Besides the built-in Spotify DJ Mode, which does not offer much except the cross-fade, a basic EQ, and track selection features, the only DJ app that Spotify has agreed to allow to keep working is the Pacemaker Dj app.
+Besides the built-in Spotify DJ Mode, which does not offer much except the cross-fade, a basic EQ, and track selection features, the only DJ apps that Spotify has agreed to allow to keep working are the Pacemaker Dj app and Mixonset.

 Pacemaker

-Pacemaker is a DJ app for Apple devices that allows users to mix tunes from platforms like Spotify and Apple Music Library.
-It is a paid DJ app which you can manually select tracks to mix or let the AI DJ mix the auto-select the tunes and mix them for you.
+Pacemaker is a DJ app for Apple devices (iPhone, iPad, Mac) that allows users to mix tunes from platforms like Spotify and Apple Music Library.
+It is a paid DJ app in which you can manually select tracks to mix or let the AI DJ mix the auto-selected tunes and mix them for you.

 Furthermore, the app allows you to use the studio function with which you can crop the start and the end of the tracks as well as set the mix on desired phrases, beats, and bars.